Will Kansas cover the spread vs. Indiana? Betting Trends, Record ATS

 - The Jayhawks' ATS record is 4-5-0 this season.

-- This season, Kansas has been listed as the favorite in four games and won them all.

-- The Jayhawks have played as a favorite of -350 or more once this season and won that game.

-- The bookmakers' moneyline implies a 77.8% chance of a victory for Kansas.
+- The moneyline set for this matchup implies Indiana has a 27.8% chance of coming away with a victory in the contest.

 Kansas vs. Indiana Over/Under Stats